What’s a merit increase, and should your business use them?

 It’s not just a bonus, either.

-Merit pay is a permanent increase to an employee’s base salary and tends to go hand-in-hand with regular performance reviews.
+Merit pay is a permanent increase to an employee’s base salary, and it tends to accompany regular performance reviews.

-If an employee meets or exceeds your expectations that year, it’s considered standard fare to give them a 2% to 3% merit increase.
+If an employee meets or exceeds your expectations that year, giving them a 2% to 3% merit increase is considered standard fare.
 Some companies take this philosophy further and deliver merit raises ranging from 5% to 10% (or even 15% for truly exceptional performances).

 Merit pay increases are great ways to reward your top talent and encourage loyalty, which will improve your retention rates.

-There’s quite a bit to unpack here, so read on to learn everything you need to know about merit increases, including if they’re a good call for your organization.
+There’s quite a bit of unpacking here, so read on to learn everything you need to know about merit increases, including whether they’re a good call for your organization.

-For a pay raise to qualify as a merit increase, it must be performance-based and provide a permanent increase to a worker’s base salary.
+A pay raise must be performance-based and provide a permanent increase to a worker’s base salary to qualify as a merit increase.

-Most organizations have merit increase programs where they provide regular salary increases based on an employee’s performance.
+Most organizations have merit increase programs that provide regular salary increases based on employee performance.

-During a quarterly or annual performance evaluation, an employee’s manager will go over their goals, quotas, and other important metrics.
-They’ll receive a merit increase if they meet all their performance metrics (or exceed them).
+During a quarterly or annual performance evaluation, an employee’s manager reviews their goals, quotas, and other important metrics.
+If they meet all their performance metrics (or exceed them), they’ll receive a merit increase.

-Conversely, if their job performance has been less than stellar, no merit increase is issued.
+Conversely, no merit increase is issued if their job performance has been less than stellar.

-For this reason, merit increases serve as financial incentives for your employees to work harder to meet their performance expectations.
+For this reason, merit increases serve as powerful financial incentives for your employees to work harder to meet their performance expectations, boosting their morale and commitment to the company.

-When done properly, merit increases will contribute to your company’s success.
+When done properly, merit increases can significantly contribute to your company’s success, fostering a culture of high performance and dedication among your employees.

-When handled poorly, a merit pay policy can foster feelings of jealousy, favoritism, and negatively affect employee morale.
+When handled poorly, a merit pay policy can foster feelings of jealousy and favoritism, negatively affecting employee morale and potentially leading to increased turnover.

 Why is that?